| Title: | Efficient Bayesian Inference for TVP-VAR-SV Models with Shrinkage |

 For further details concerning the algorithms and the model please refer to the paper by Cadonna et al. (2020).

-The value returned is a shrinkTVPVAR
+The value returned is a shrinkTVPVAR object containing:

 beta |